 Justification of Red List Category

-This poorly known species is classified as Endangered because it has a very small, severely fragmented range, and forest is likely to be declining in area and extent.
-Its population is likely to be small, highly fragmented and declining.
+This poorly known species is classified as Endangered because it has a very small range, and its forest habitat is likely to be declining in area and extent.

 The population is suspected to be in decline owing to habitat destruction, through increases in slash-and-burn cultivation and removal of timber trees (W. R. J. Dean in litt.
 1999).
 Between 2008-2020, 9% of forest cover was lost across the species's range (Global Forest Watch 2021).
 Between 2017-2020, 3.08% of forest cover was lost, which equates to 8.5% when projected forward over three generations.
-As the species occurs in degraded and disturbed forest, which is not thought to be threatened (W. R. J. Dean in litt.
-2005), thus no rate of decline is suspected to be <10% over three generations.
+As the species occurs in degraded and disturbed forest, (W. R. J. Dean in litt.
+2005), the rate of decline is suspected to be <10% over three generations.

 Laniarius brauni is known from the northern escarpment zone of Angola, from sites in Cuanza Norte.
 Another possible sighting comes from Quicama, Bengo Province at Dondo, just outside the national park boundary, where an individual bird was previously identified as an out of range Crimson-breasted shrike, Laniarius atrococcineus, but could instead be L. brauni (Dean 2001).
 The species was first collected at Quiculungo in 1939, with subsequent specimens collected at Canzele in 1954 and 1957, Camabatela in 1955 and Bolongongo in 1957 (W. R. J. Dean in litt.
 2005).
-Further sightings were made 100km SW of Quitexe (see Mills et al. 2011), and additional surveys near Quitexe in 2009 found 4 birds, and near Quibaxi a single bird was heard (Mills et al. 2011).
+Further sightings were made 100 km south-west of Quitexe (see Mills et al. 2011), and additional surveys near Quitexe in 2009 found four birds, and near Quibaxi a single bird was heard (Mills et al. 2011).
 In January 2005, three pairs were recorded near Uige town, Uige Province (Sinclair et al. 2007).
-It has an altitudinal range of 600-870m (Mills et al. 2011).
-It is considered rare at all known sites (Dean 2001, W. R. J. Dean in litt.
-2005), though it may be locally common (Sinclair 2005, Sinclair et al. 2007).
+It has an altitudinal range of 600-870 m (Mills et al. 2011).
+It is considered rare at all known sites (Dean 2001; W. R. J. Dean in litt.
+2005), though it may be locally common (Sinclair 2005; Sinclair et al. 2007).